A SolarEdge Inverter Spec Sheet from Go Solar Group

 SolarEdge Inverters and Grid-tied Solar

-Most homes are grid-tied, which means when the sun isn't out the local utility powers the home.
-Although a common method, there are some drawbacks to grid-tided solar.
-One of these drawbacks is that solar panels are not allowed to be on during an outage.
+One of the drawbacks of grid-tied solar includes the mandate for solar arrays to power down during an outage.
 SolarEdge inverters have arc fault protection and rapid shutdown to comply with safety standards.
-The SolarEdge's efficient power conversion and module-level rapid shutdown compliance make it the market's best.
+The SolarEdge's efficient power conversion and module-level rapid-shutdown compliance make it the market's best.

 Two things set the SolarEdge apart from other string inverters.
 These include the HD wave and power optimizers.

-Monitoring solar production is one of the selling points of the SolarEdge.
+One of the selling points of the SolarEdge includes its solar production monitoring.
 Its monitoring system can track production at the modular level.

-Its standard option comes with a 5-yr GSM card, which is connected via cellular data, enabling module-level monitoring.
+The mySolarEdge monitoring app comes with lots of monitoring features.
+The standard option comes with a 5-yr GSM card, which connects via cellular data, enabling module-level monitoring.
 This option also provides system performance visibility, easy access from computers, smartphones, or tablets, and improved O&M capabilities.
-Other options include Wifi and Ethernet connectivity.
+Other options include Wifi and Ethernet connectivity and, for an additional cost, consumption monitoring.

 The monitoring app gives customers security.
-They have the assurance that their array is correctly producing electricity.
+They have the assurance that their array produces electricity efficiently.

-One of the reasons that Go Solar Group has decided to use SolarEdge is the inverter’s minimal complaint history.
-However, there are a couple of common questions that customers have.
+One of the reasons that Go Solar Group installs SolarEdge is the inverter’s minimal complaint history.
+However, we want to address some of the common questions that customers have.

 If a customer has forgotten their password, they can click forgot password.
-An e-mail will then be sent to reset their password.
+An e-mail will then send to reset their password.
 To avoid forgetting passwords, write the password down and keep it in a labeled safe place.

 Turning off the Wi-Fi will disconnect the inverter from the monitoring portal.
-The inverter will reconnect once the Wi-Fi is back on.
+The inverter will reconnect once the Wi-Fi comes back on.

-There are several different reasons why a solar module may be producing less than the rest.
+Several factors could cause a solar module to produce less than the rest.
 The common possibilities include transportation damage, the orientation of the panel, shading, dirt build-up, manufacturing tolerance and temperature mismatch.
-If solar panels are not performing the way they should, please contact Go Solar Group; we will determine the issue.
+If your solar panels don't perform the way they should, please contact Go Solar Group; we will determine the issue.

 SolarEdge Inverter Competitor Comparison

-However, this inverter may not be the best fit for every customer.
+However, this inverter may not work for every customer.
 Here are a couple of things to consider before deciding on an inverter.

 Types of Solar Inverters